benhammondmusic/btar/README.md

 Advanced functionally in the BTAR 3000 includes:

-- “ALIVE” mode (#2), in which sound received by the micronphone is analyzed in terms of timbre and pitch, and then the BTAR creates more sound based on the information, which is in turn analyzed, creating a feedback loop that is sure to entertain.
+- “ALIVE” mode (#2), in which sound received by the microphone is analyzed in terms of timbre and pitch, and then the BTAR creates more sound based on the information, which is in turn analyzed, creating a feedback loop that is sure to entertain.
 - “LOOP” mode (#8), in which synth sounds are constantly looped, giving you almost unlimited sonic opportunities.
-Try experiementing with the MIC SIGNAL IN and MIC TIMBRE PITCH modes while looping.
+Try experimenting with the MIC SIGNAL IN and MIC TIMBRE PITCH modes while looping.
 Also, try looping a pattern, turning stack off so that what you play is not looped, and then double clicking on the pedal board and turning on the overdrive pedal, and then soloing over your loop.
 - “MIC SIGNAL IN” mode, in which sounds picked up by your microphone enter the SYNTH VOICE chain, thereby being affected by t he pedal board settings.
 - “MIC TIMBRE PITCH DETECTION” mode, which is the front part of the ALIVE mode, described above.
 - Midi note hang trick.
 Holding down sustained midi note (like strings for example), shift the octave without releasing the key, and then release, notice how the sustained note will continue holding.
 The trick can be continuously used to create large synth pads, and can be muted by hitting the <spacebar>.